reldrid3/School_District_Analysis/README.md

 Much like scores by school size, the difference is so small that rounding error is enough to encompass a likely 0.1-0.3% change in the passing rates of the Charter group of schools.

 ## Summary
+Overall, the replacement of the Thomas High School 9th grade scores did little to change the district or school summaries presented here.
+Even for Thomas HS itself, the change was relatively small, as Thomas HS was a high-achieving school, so removing strong scores from an already strong base didn't change that much.
+Also possible is that only a few of the 9th graders actually cheated, and that removing the 9th graders mostly removed valid scores which correlated with Thomas HS's already high averages and passing percentages.